Zettlr/zettlr-docs/docs/en/advanced/yaml-frontmatter.md

 Use this variable to define a heading for your list of references.
 This has the same effect as when you end your document with a heading (e.g. `## References`).

+!!! note

-> Note: It might make sense to define this variable in one of the export defaults files, since Pandoc will not add such a heading by default.
+    It might make sense to define this variable in one of the export defaults files, since Pandoc will not add such a heading by default.
 In general, remember that all of the variables that are described here can also be defined in a defaults file so they apply to _every_ such export.

 ### `notes-after-punctuation`